 How to speed up, reduce risk and improve delivery?

-Content bottlenecks usually happen when one team, e.g., Marketing, is responsible for more content than they have the capacity to produce.
+Content bottlenecks usually happen when one team, e.g., Marketing, is responsible for more content than they have the capacity to create.
 All content creation is centralized, and the rest of the company is dependent on this core content team to deliver.

 Reviewing is a significant part of the content creation process, and iteration rounds can end up taking more time than the creation of the first version itself.
 Review bottlenecks occur when gathering and processing feedback from contributors, subject matter experts, the legal team, or other stakeholders cause delays.

 Multiple versions start flying around via mail while people comment on different PDFs in parallel.
 It quickly becomes a mess almost without end.
-Even in Foleon, with a central digital document, our users told us that there were challenges in collecting and executing on feedback when the stakeholder map was complex.
+Even in Foleon, with a central digital document, our users told us that there were challenges in collecting and executing feedback when the stakeholder map was complex.

 Quality control at speed

-Achieving operational excellence means that brand and quality governance are strictly adhered to, Content creators need to be empowered to easily build content that meets strict brand guidelines, but they also need to quickly confirm all relevant stakeholders agree on the contents.
+Achieving operational excellence means that brand and quality governance are strictly adhered to.
+Content creators need to be empowered to meet brand guidelines, but they also need to quickly confirm all relevant stakeholders agree on the content.